-- 9.13.1 ADF Straight-in approaches are not a recommended standard procedure.
-Pilots who choose to adopt a straight-in approach should only do so when it does not disrupt or conflict with the flow of circuit traffic. - The pilot conducting a straight-in approach must give way to any other aircraft established and flying in the circuit pattern at the aerodrome. - 9.13.2 ADF The pilot must, before conducting a straight-in approach, determine the wind direction and speed and the runway in use at the aerodrome. - 9.13.3 There are several ways to determine the wind direction, speed and runway in use: - a.
+- 9.13.1 Straight-in approaches are not a recommended standard procedure.
+CASR 91.395 allows pilots to conduct straight-in approaches provided certain conditions are met.
+Pilots who choose to adopt a straight-in approach should only do so when it does not disrupt or conflict with the flow of circuit traffic.
+CASR 91.395 (2)(b) requires that the pilot conducting a straight-in approach give way to any other aircraft established and flying in the circuit pattern at the aerodrome. - 9.13.2 CASR 91.395 (2)(a) requires pilots, before conducting a straight-in approach, to determine the wind direction and speed and the runway in use at the aerodrome. - 9.13.3 There are several ways to determine the wind direction, speed and runway in use: - a.
 AWS, AWIS, AAIS, CA/GRS or UNICOM, - Radio contact with a ground-based radio communication service, company agent, or aircraft operating at the aerodrome; or - c.
-Visual indications if the information cannot be determined by the above means. - 9.13.4 ADF When conducting a straight-in approach, the aircraft must be established on final at not less than 3NM from the landing runway's threshold CASR 91.395 (2)(c). - 9.13.5 Pilots of aircraft conducting a straight-in approach at a non-controlled aerodrome should observe the following procedures: - The aircraft captain should not commence a straight-in approach to a runway when the reciprocal runway direction is being used by aircraft already established in the circuit. - All manoeuvring to establish the aircraft on final approach must be conducted outside a 3NM radius from the intended landing runway threshold.
+Visual indications if the information cannot be determined by the above means. - 9.13.4 When conducting a straight-in approach, the aircraft must be established on final at not less than 3NM from the landing runway's threshold CASR 91.395 (2)(c). - 9.13.5 Pilots of aircraft conducting a straight-in approach at a non-controlled aerodrome should observe the following procedures: - The aircraft captain should not commence a straight-in approach to a runway when the reciprocal runway direction is being used by aircraft already established in the circuit. - All manoeuvring to establish the aircraft on final approach must be conducted outside a 3NM radius from the intended landing runway threshold.